openops/mom/planning/push_notifications.md

 ##Sending our Push Notification

-To send our Notification we will need 2 things.
+To send our Notification we will need 2 things:

 1. The API Key of the source for the message
 2. The registrationID(s) of the device(s) we want to send to